nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

-### Sort roles by salary

-Prerequisite: There are roles stored in RoleBook with different salaries.

-Format: `salary asc`

-Expected Output in the Role List Box : Roles are sorted in ascending order starting from the highest salary.

-Expected Output Command Output Box : Salaries sorted in asc.

-### Sort roles by deadline

-Similar to the manual testing of [sort roles by salary section](#sort-roles-by-salary).

-### View the information of a Role

-Prerequisite: There is at least 1 role shown in the Role List Box

-Format: `view 1`

-Expected Output in the Role List Box : Still showing the same list as before.

-Expected Output Command Output Box : Details of first role in Role List Box shown.
-Displayed information includes the name, company, salary, deadline, experience, job description, email, contact and website of the role.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.